hfboyce/my-website/content/project/freshprep/index.md

 <font size="5"> **Data Product:**</font>

-The product that was delivered to the partner was a reproducible pipeline that includes scripts that create clean data and run a predictive model that produces order probabilities per customer.
+The product that was delivered to the partner was a reproducible pipeline that includes scripts that creates clean data and runs a predictive model that produces order probabilities per customer.
 The pipeline is containerized using Docker and uses a Makefile command to run.
 The docker image was also made available to the company via **Docker Hub**.

-Once the `CSVs` are created with the scripts, they can be transferred to a Tableau dashboard.
+Once the `CSVs` are created with the scripts, they can be transferred to a **Tableau** dashboard.
 The dashboard we developed visualizes past orders and the model predictions.

 <center><img src="dash1.png"></center>